-As associate professor of Art History and Visual Culture at San José State University I am actively involved in the Art History graduate program while regularly teaching graduate seminars for MFA. students and sitting on MA and MFA committees.
+As a professor, I am actively involved in the Art History graduate program while regularly teaching graduate seminars for MFA. students and sitting on MA and MFA committees.
 I have taught graduate seminars on a range of topics including the archive, contemporary craft, photography and perception, spectacle, and art historical methods.
 My undergraduate courses include the history and theory of new media, introduction to visual culture, the art of the 1960s and 70s, and issues of materiality in contemporary art (called "The Thing").

 I can be contacted at firstname.lastname@example.org.